rtome85/powfl/README.md

 1. **Add nodes** — drag items from the left-hand Toolbox onto the canvas.
 Available types: Bus, Load, Generator, Transformer.
 2. **Connect nodes** — hover a node to reveal its handles, then drag from one handle to another to create a transmission line edge.
 3. **Set parameters** — click any node or edge to open the Properties panel on the right.
 For buses, set the bus type (`Slack`, `PV`, or `PQ`), nominal voltage, generation, and load.
-For edges, set resistance (Ω), reactance (Ω), susceptance (S), and thermal rating (MVA).
+For edges, set resistance (pu), reactance (pu), susceptance (pu), and thermal rating (MVA).
 For transformers, set primary/secondary voltage, tap ratio, series reactance, and MVA rating.
 4. **Check topology** — the status bar in the bottom-left of the canvas updates live.
 Errors appear for missing or duplicate Slack buses.
 Warnings appear for isolated (unconnected) nodes.
-5. **Run the simulation** — once the status bar shows "Network Ready", click **Run Simulation**.
-Results are written back to the bus nodes (voltage magnitude and angle).
+5. **Run the simulation** — once the status bar shows "Network Ready", click **Executar Simulacao**.
+The pandapower Newton-Raphson solver runs on the backend and results are written back to the canvas.

+### Reading simulation results

+After a successful run:

+- **Bus nodes** change border colour to reflect voltage magnitude: red (< 0.95 pu, undervoltage), green (0.95--1.05 pu, normal), yellow (> 1.05 pu, overvoltage).
+The voltage value updates in the node label.
+- **Edges** change colour to reflect loading: green (< 80%), amber (80--100%), red (>= 100%, overloaded).
+The label switches from impedance values to active power (MW) and loading percentage.
+- Modifying any node or edge resets the visual feedback, requiring a new simulation run.

 ### Node types and bus classifications